soracom-labs/splus-camera-jupyternotebook-boilerplate/README.md

 ![configure_remote_access_result](./asset/img/mosaic_console_device_remoteaccess_result.png)

 It's all set, did Jupyter Notebook screen show up on your browser?
-You can start your application development on your S+ Camera Basic now.
+Please login with your password above, then you can start your application development on your S+ Camera Basic now.
 You can use `camera_demo.ipynb` as your starter code.

 *If Jupyter Notebook screen does not show up immediately, please wait a few minutes and try again, because after the installation modal disappear, still it will take few minutes to bootstrap Jupyter Notebook.(Internally, it does installing Jupyter and some modules via pip).*